ropensci/MtreeRing/README.md

 MtreeRing::launchMtRApp()
 ```

 This command allows to run a Shiny-based application within the system's default web browser.
-The application provides a beginner-friendly graphical interface and supports more flexible mouse-based interactions.
+The app provides a beginner-friendly graphical interface and supports more flexible mouse-based interactions.

 The dashboard has three components: a header, sidebar and body, like this